jlwilliamson/Hummingbird_Harness_Methods/README.md

 # Hummingbird Harness Methods

-Code associated with Williamson &amp; Witt, "A lightweight backpack harness for tracking hummingbirds", In Revision.
+Code associated with Williamson &amp; Witt, "A lightweight backpack harness for tracking hummingbirds", *In Press* at *Journal of Avian Biology* (DOI: 10.1111/jav.02802).

 Folder `0_raw_data` contains all raw data associated with Giant Hummingbirds described in our paper.